skrey/yellow-extensions/features/disqus/README.md

 ## How to show comments

 [Disqus](http://disqus.com) is a comment service for websites.
-To use the extension open file `system/settings/system.ini` and change `DisqusShortname: website`.
+To use this extension open file `system/settings/system.ini` and change `DisqusShortname: website`.
 You can find the name of your website in the Disqus dashboard.
 Comments are shown on blog pages.
 To show comments on other pages add a `[disqus]` shortcut to a page.

-The extension uses an online service, use the [comments extension](https://github.com/wunderfeyd/yellow-comments) as an alternative.
+This extension uses an online service, use the [comments extension](https://github.com/wunderfeyd/yellow-comments) as an alternative.

 ## Developer